TypedDict¶

 Note

-Unless you are on Python 3.8 or newer (where TypedDict
+Unless you are on Python 3.8 or newer (where TypedDict is available in

-module) you need to install typing_extensions
+standard library typing module) you need to install typing_extensions

-using pip to use TypedDict
+using pip to use TypedDict:

 python3 -m pip install --upgrade typing-extensions